Kanu-E/Kanu-E.github.io/_posts/2021-01-04-promises_and_fetch_in_javascript.markdown

 ```

+When you open the html file in the web browser, you will get the following image:

 ![](https://rickandmortyapi.com/api/character/avatar/1.jpeg)

 And there you have we used the fetch method and passed ('https://rickandmortyapi.com/api/character/1') as an argument to get a stream of data,  we *then* handled it by transforming it into a [json](https://www.w3schools.com/js/js_json_intro.asp) and then displayed the image in the DOM.